rahulsemwal/ohmRenderJs/README.md

 # How to contribute
   - Welcoming your all suggestions and feedbacks, right now our preferable channel is github.
-  - Take a fork of above code base, execute it in your way, raise confusions & bugs, add your logic and create a pull request, then I wil review it and merge it accordingly. simple!! tada.
+  - Take a fork of above code base, execute code in your way, raise confusions & bugs, add your logic and create a pull request, then I wil review it and merge it accordingly. simple!! tada.
   - Any confusion, drop a comment or create a defect here, we will solve it :).

 # Way of going